Shopify/quilt/packages/react-intersection-observer/README.md

 The `useIntersection` hook takes in `IntersectionObserver` options, and returns a tuple of:

-- The most recent `IntersectionObserverEntry` value, which details the most recent state of the observer.
+- The state of the observer.
 - An object that you can pass as a `ref` to the DOM element you wish to track.

 ```tsx